 So, you’re anxious about dating?
-It’s not something that’s easy to overcome, but almost everybody suffers from it in one form or another.
-Worrying about your first impressions and long-term social skills can be stressful, and it’s understandable that you’d get anxious over something as important as romance.
+It’s not easy to overcome, but almost everybody suffers from it in one form or another.
+Worrying about your first impressions and long-term social skills can be stressful; understandably, you’d get anxious over something as important as romance.

-However, it’s very easy to let it hold you back or ruin your motivation.
-Whether it’s a fear of rejection, a lack of self-respect or something much more personal, your dating anxiety can make it really hard to actually get a date, leading to a slippery spiral of stress.
+However, letting it hold you back or ruin your motivation is very easy.
+Whether it’s a fear of rejection, a lack of self-respect or something much more personal, your dating anxiety can make it hard to get a date, leading to a slippery spiral of stress.
 Thankfully, there are some ways to try and beat it for good:

 Self-Awareness

-The best way to deal with anxiety is to let a dating partner know that you’re anxious.
-If you already have a date, it’s easy to tell them “I’m sorry if I look nervous” or “I was quite anxious about meeting you tonight”.
-This is much better than trying to hide it, and it can actually lead to you giving the wrong impression when you first meet.
+The best approach to handling anxiety is to be honest with your dating partner about it.
+If you’re already on a date, you can say, “I’m sorry if I seem nervous” or “I was a bit anxious about meeting you tonight.”
+This honesty is far better than trying to conceal your feelings, which can lead to misunderstandings.

 Acknowledge Your Anxiety